summerness/dupcheck/README_en.md

 - `data/` — sample synthetic dataset used by the documentation examples.

 ## Requirements
 Install dependencies listed in `requirements.txt` inside a Python 3.9+ environment.
-OpenCV, Pillow, and imagehash enable the full feature set; the pipeline falls back gracefully if some extras are unavailable.
+OpenCV, Pillow, imagehash, `torch`, `torchvision`, and (optionally) `faiss-cpu` enable the full feature set; the pipeline falls back gracefully if some extras are unavailable.

 ```bash
 python -m venv .venv